 - No way out: Once you co-have signed the loan papers, you can’t back out of it in any situation.
 No matter what, you will be in that agreement until one of you pays off the loan completely.
 Either the person makes timely repayments, or you must pay the entire loan balance.

-Co-signing is a generous but daunting task requiring trust, communication, and careful planning.
+Co-signing is a generous but daunting task when it comes to motorcycle financing, requiring trust, communication, and careful planning.
 You can look at other alternatives if you aren’t sure about them.
 Depending on the finances and credit score of the person, you can help find suitable options to co-sign loans for them.
 However, if you agree to co-sign for someone, ensure you are both on the same page and that the person is 100% reliable.
 If poorly handled, a co-signed loan can damage your credit score and your finances badly.
 We hope this helps you understand what it means to be a co-signer and if you are ready for it.